Ooma (NYSE:OOMA) Updates Q3 2023 Earnings Guidance

 Wall Street Analysts Forecast Growth

-Several brokerages have recently issued reports on OOMA.
-Northland Securities reduced their price objective on Ooma to $19.00 in a research note on Wednesday, May 25th.
-Benchmark reduced their price objective on Ooma to $27.00 in a research note on Friday, May 20th.
-Alliance Global Partners reduced their price objective on Ooma from $25.00 to $21.00 and set a buy rating for the company in a research note on Wednesday, May 25th.
-JMP Securities cut Ooma from a market outperform rating to a market perform rating and reduced their price objective for the stock from $24.00 to $20.00 in a research note on Wednesday, May 25th.
-Finally, StockNews.com cut Ooma from a strong-buy rating to a buy rating in a research report on Friday.
+OOMA has been the subject of a number of analyst reports.
+Benchmark dropped their price objective on shares of Ooma to $27.00 in a report on Friday, May 20th.
+StockNews.com cut shares of Ooma from a strong-buy rating to a buy rating in a report on Friday, September 9th.
+Northland Securities lowered their target price on shares of Ooma to $19.00 in a research report on Wednesday, May 25th.
+Alliance Global Partners lowered their price objective on shares of Ooma from $25.00 to $21.00 and set a buy rating on the stock in a research report on Wednesday, May 25th.
+Finally, JMP Securities downgraded Ooma from a market outperform rating to a market perform rating and reduced their target price for the company from $24.00 to $20.00 in a report on Wednesday, May 25th.

 Institutional Inflows and Outflows